Edge Behavior of Higher Complex-Dimensional Determinantal Point Processes: Introduction

-We obtain the Faddeeva plasma kernel after a substitution $u \to u \, \textbf{n}, v\to v \, \textbf{n}$, where now $u, v\in\mathbb C$.
-To the best of our knowledge, a scaling limit of this form (excluding the diagonal case) has not yet appeared in the literature for higher dimensional models.
 For $d=1$, we can be more explicit about the error, and indeed, we manage to rederive a slightly stronger version of \eqref{eq:FaddeevaRiserByunEbke} (see Proposition \ref{prop:d=1FaddeevaSlightlyStronger}).
-We consider our derivation of this result of independent interest. \\
+We consider our derivation of this result of independent interest.
+For general $d\geq 1$, the scaling limit is expressed in terms of the geometry of the droplet, i.e., in terms of the unit normal vector.
+We can directly extract a weaker result where this is not the case, where the scaling limit becomes the Faddeeva plasma kernel.